Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Introduction

-In light of this, we propose \textbf{MCRMO-Attack}, which aims to craft a universal perturbation capable of misleading closed-source MLLMs toward desired target outputs, independently of individual image characteristics.
-To stabilize learning, we introduce \textbf{Multi-Crop Aggregation (MCA)} with an \textbf{Attention-Guided Crop (AGC)}.
-Instead of relying on a potentially noisy local crop~\cite{jia2025adversarial, li2025a}, this strategy aggregates supervisory signals across multiple target crops, allowing the optimization to capture more consistent target-specific characteristics.
+In light of this, we propose \textbf{TarVRoM-Attack}, which aims to craft a universal perturbation capable of misleading closed-source MLLMs toward desired target outputs, independently of individual image characteristics.
+To improve optimization stability, we introduce \textbf{Target-View Aggregation (TVA)} together with an \textbf{Attention-Focused View (AFV)}.
+Unlike prior methods that rely on a single potentially noisy local view~\cite{jia2025adversarial, li2025a}, TVA aggregates supervisory signals over multiple target views, thereby yielding a more reliable characterization of target-specific semantics.
 Moreover, we leverage a \textbf{Token Routing (TR)} mechanism to explicitly guide the model toward \textit{where} to attend during universal perturbation learning.
 By selectively emphasizing these alignable tokens, it is able to deliver more stable learning signals.
-At the same time, non-alignable tokens are regularized to remain close to their original source representations, preventing them from steering the perturbation toward trivial or noisy directions.
 Furthermore, we adopt a \textbf{Meta-Initialization (MI)} scheme that learns a target-agnostic perturbation prior by exposing the optimization process to a wide range of target concepts during meta-training.
 This initialization captures shared and transferable structures across targets, enabling the learned initial perturbation to generalize effectively to each target.
-Notably, with meta-initialization, our method achieves attack performance that is comparable to or even surpasses optimization from scratch with substantially more iterations (\textit{e.g.}, 50 steps w/ MI versus 300 steps w/o MI).
+Notably, with meta-initialization, our method achieves attack performance that is comparable to or even surpasses optimization from scratch with substantially more iterations (\textit{e.g.}, 50 steps w/ MI VS. 300 steps w/o MI).